kalandhar26/interviewprograms/Introduction.md

 - My name is BabaKalandhar, and I’m from Tirupati, Andhra Pradesh.
 I completed my BTech in Computer Science from Sastra University.
 - I have 6 years of exposure in IT industry, with focus on Java and Springboot technologies.
-During this time i got considerable knowledge on various technologies like Springboot, Spring data JPA, Spring Security, Spring cloud for developing microservices and database management.
+During this time i worked with technologies like Springboot, Spring data JPA, Spring Security, Spring cloud for developing microservices, database management, Docker, Kubernetes and AWS.
 - I’ve worked on designing, implementing and developing APIs, focus on writing business logic, and writing test cases using JUnit and Mockito.
 - I attend stand-up meetings where i will discuss progress for the day and address blockers if any.
 I also take part in